Sci-Fi Classic Dune Was Published By A Publisher Specializing In?

 Answer: Automotive Manuals

-If you’re a mechanic, professional or amateur, you’re well familiar with the Chilton Books, the publisher of thousands of automotive repair handbooks for nearly every automobile under the sun.
-What you may not realize, however, while looking over pages devoted to spark plug changes and timing belt replacements is that a company specializing in automotive repair manuals is also responsible for putting Frank Herbert’s iconic book Dune in the hands of hungry Sci-Fi readers.
+If you’re a mechanic, professional or amateur, then you’re definitely familiar with the Chilton Company, the publisher of thousands of automotive repair handbooks for nearly every automobile under the sun.
+What you may not realize, however, while looking over pages devoted to spark plug changes and timing belt replacements is that a company specializing in automotive repair manuals is also responsible for putting Frank Herbert’s iconic book Dune into the hands of hungry sci-fi readers.

-Back in the early 1960s, Herbert had published an early version of Dune in a serialized format in the Sci-Fi magazine Analog.
-When he edited and expanded the works to full novel length, he had significant trouble pitching it; he was rejected by over twenty publishers before finding somebody to put the book into print.
-Curiously, that somebody was Chilton Books, a company that specialized in printing automotive repair manuals.
+Back in the early 1960s, Herbert had published an early version of Dune in a serialized format in the sci-fi magazine Analog.
+When he edited and expanded the work to full novel length, he had significant trouble pitching it; he was rejected by over twenty publishers before finding somebody to put the book into print.
+Curiously, that somebody was the Chilton Company, a company that specialized in printing automotive repair manuals.

-Despite the success of the book, Chilton Books wasn’t interested in getting into the popular fiction business and handed the sequels off to Putnam, a publisher more experienced in mass producing fiction novels.
-The remainder of the original six book series was published under the Putnam name.
+Despite the success of the book, the Chilton Company wasn’t interested in getting into the popular fiction business and handed the sequels off to G. P. Putnam’s Sons, a publisher more experienced in mass producing fiction novels.
+The five remaining books of the original six-book series was published by G. P. Putnam’s Sons.